callbackrun/callback-ruby/README.md

 Everyone interacting in Callback's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the Callback [code of conduct](CODE_OF_CONDUCT.md).

+## RELEASING A NEW GEM

+1. Bump the VERSION in `lib/callback/version.rb`
+1. Commit changes and push to GitHub
+1. run `bundle exec rake release`

 ## LICENSE

 This project is licensed under the [MIT License](LICENSE.md).